 Acne cleansers are generally used to remove the impurities, accumulated on the surface without stripping away skin natural emollients.
 These products remove makeup buildup, cleanse pores and make it easier for acne treatments to be absorbed.
 Benzoyl peroxide and salicylic acid are the most common active ingredients in cleansers for acne prone skin.

 Combination Skin Cleanser

 Combination skin needs a cleanser specially designed for this skin type or you need to use two different facial cleansers on the different spots.
 It is recommended to wash the t-zone area with a glycerin-based cleanser to reduce the hyper-production of oil.
 The dry areas should be cleaned with gentle, alcohol-free cleanser to prevent the flaky parts.
-Cleansers that contain chamomile and Aloe Vera are the good option to nourish your skin with the necessary nutrients.
+Cleansers that contain chamomile and Aloe Vera are the best option to nourish your skin with the necessary nutrients.

 Antibacterial Skin Cleanser